frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 * Learned how to insert Standard Library components and mate bolts and nuts
 * Learned how to use the `Shaft` and `Vent` Featurescripts
 * Learned how to use the `Replicate` tool

+Again, it should be noted that Stage 1B is a very basic introduction to modeling power transmissions and some details were glossed over.
+It is recommended to visit the [Design Fundamentals](/design-fundamentals/) power transmissions pages after completing stage 1 to have a deeper understanding.

 In stage 1C, you will begin to learn the basic workflow for robot modeling.
 This is the final step before being able to design a full mechanism!